jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/externalDocument/externalDocument.rst

 * Image - .png, .jpg, .jpeg, .tiff, .tif
 * Archive - .zip, .7z, .rar

-6. You also can add EDS and e-ink fields to such document
+6. You also can add QES and e-ink fields to such document

 How to clone external document?
 ===============================